 Recommended urls: https://www.quizcure.com/seo/friendly-urls-structure

 Url is combined by using a hyphen.
 Therefore it is recommended.

 Does it matters if Trailing slashes added after domain name?

 There is no issue if Trailing slashes are added after the domain name.

 Trailing slash and non-trailing slash URLs showing same content.
 Does it cause duplicate content for search engines?

-Yes same content on both pages having url with slash and no slash can cause issues with duplicate content IF not handled properly.
+Yes same content on both pages having URLs with slash and no slash can cause issues with duplicate content IF not handled properly.

-Urls ending with trailing slash indicates a directory and Urls ending with no trailing slash indicates a file.
-Therefore it make confusion for user and search engines if they see same content on both pages.
+Urls ending with a trailing slash indicate a directory and Urls ending with no trailing slash indicate a file.
+Therefore it creates confusion for users and search engines if they see the same content on both pages.

-Canonical tag can help to avoid duplication.
-Canonical tag rel= "canonical" used to tell crawlers about true version of page.
+Canonical tags can help to avoid duplication.
+Canonical tag rel= "canonical" used to tell crawlers about the true version of the page.